aws/aws-eks-best-practices/content/security/docs/image.md

     If the image for long running application is purged from ECR, it can cause an image pull errors when the application is redeployed or scaled horizontally.
 When using image lifecycle policies, be sure you have good CI/CD practices in place to keep deployments and the images that they reference up to date and always create [image] expiry rules that account for how often you do releases/deployments.

 ### Create a set of curated images
 Rather than allowing developers to create their own images, consider creating a set of vetted images for the different application stacks in your organization.
 By doing so, developers can forego learning how to compose Dockerfiles and concentrate on writing code.
 As changes are merged into Master, a CI/CD pipeline can automatically compile the asset, store it in an artifact repository and copy the artifact into the appropriate image before pushing it to a Docker registry like ECR.
 At the very least you should create a set of base images from which developers to create their own Dockerfiles.
-Ideally, you want to avoid pulling images from Dockerhub because a) you don't always know what is in the image and b) about [a fifth](https://www.kennasecurity.com/blog/one-fifth-of-the-most-used-docker-containers-have-at-least-one-critical-vulnerability/) of the top 1000 images have vulnerabilties.
+Ideally, you want to avoid pulling images from Dockerhub because a) you don't always know what is in the image and b) about [a fifth](https://www.kennasecurity.com/blog/one-fifth-of-the-most-used-docker-containers-have-at-least-one-critical-vulnerability/) of the top 1000 images have vulnerabilities.
 A list of those images and their vulnerabilities can be found at https://vulnerablecontainers.org/.

 ### Add the USER directive to your Dockerfiles to run as a non-root user
 As was mentioned in the pod security section, you should avoid running container as root.
 While you can configure this as part of the podSpec, it is a good habit to use the `USER` directive to your Dockerfiles.
 The `USER` directive sets the UID to use when running `RUN`, `ENTRYPOINT`, or `CMD` instruction that appears after the USER directive.